soundpress/nycadministrativecode/docs/c11/index.rst

 b.
 Any member of the uniformed forces of the fire or police department or any person employed in the department of sanitation in the sanitation service classification of the classified civil service or a person employed by the police commissioner as a school crossing guard who, while in the actual performance of duty, and by reason of the performance of such duty and without fault or misconduct on his or her part, shall receive injuries to an extent which may endanger his or her life, shall be received by any hospital for care and treatment, and shall be afforded such medical or surgical care and hospitalization as may be ordered by the chief medical officer of the respective departments in conformity with the provisions of this section.
 Such medical officer shall forthwith notify the comptroller of the care and hospitalization so ordered.
 The rate charged for such care and hospitalization for such member or such person shall not exceed the rate charged any person in receipt of an income equal to the salary of such member or of such person for the same accommodations.
 The comptroller and the heads of the departments affected shall make necessary rules and regulations to carry out the provisions of this section.
 Upon certification by the chief medical officer of the department concerned, the bill for such care and hospitalization, when certified by the superintendent or other person in charge of the hospital and approved by the head of the department concerned, shall be paid by the city.
 Notwithstanding any provision of law to the contrary, a provider of medical treatment or hospital care furnished pursuant to the provisions of this section shall not collect or attempt to collect reimbursement for such treatment or care from any such city employee.

 c.
+(1) Definitions.
+For purposes of this subdivision, the term "occupational disease" has the same meaning as such term is defined in section 2 of the workers' compensation law.

-(1)    Each agency shall keep a record of any workers' compensation claim filed by an employee, the subject of which concerns an injury sustained in the course of duty while such employee was employed at such agency.
+   (2) Each agency shall keep a record of, and shall, as soon as practicable, transmit to the law department, any workers' compensation claim filed by an employee, the subject of which concerns an injury sustained in the course of duty while such employee was employed at such agency.
 Such record shall include, but not be limited to, the following data:

       (i) the name of the agency where such employee worked;